humanitec-architecture/reference-architecture-gcp/README.md

 | `region` | `string` | The GCP region to provision the infrastructure in. | `"us-west1"` |
 | `humanitec_org_id` | `string` | The ID of the Humanitec Organization the cluster should be associated with. | `"my-org"` |

 There are many other optional inputs that can be set.
-The full list is described in [Optional input variables](#optional-input-variables).
+The full list is described in [Inputs](#inputs).

 ## Verify your result